← MDIA project updates ← All blog

 What Does This Mean?

-It means that for the next year, we will be spearheading proof-of-concept on several ideas to introduce large-scale, accelerated composting designed for the unique environment of South Florida.
-We will be working directly with the Miami-Dade Department of Solid Waste Management and our friends at Sustainable Generation to ensure that composting in South Florida is efficient, safe, and viable.
-Together we will set the standard for large-scale composting in Miami-Dade, while at the same time employing novel methods of food diversion.
+It means that for the next year, we will be spearheading proof-of-concept on several ideas to test large-scale, accelerated composting designed for the unique environment of South Florida.
+We will be working directly with the Miami-Dade Department of Solid Waste Management and our friends at Sustainable Generation on this proof-of-concept project.
+Our goal is to establish an efficient, safe, and viable process, and the hope is that the results will be used by the county when they create the new composting guidelines.

-(Fertile Earth is one of four groups selected to test innovative processes with Miami-Dade County, while we work to establish a sustainable future.)
+(Fertile Earth is one of three groups selected to test innovative processes with Miami-Dade County, while we work to help establish a sustainable future.)

 Original Announcement from Miami-Dade Innovation Authority